jtnydv/proton/README.md

-implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Adds a either a local or domain user. implant/persist/registry | Adds a Koadic stager payload in the registry. implant/persist/schtasks | Establishes persistence via a scheduled task. implant/persist/wmi | Creates persistence using a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password.
+implant/manage/enable_rdesktop | Enables remote desktop on the target. implant/manage/exec_cmd | Run an arbitrary command on the target, and optionally receive the output. implant/persist/add_user | Adds a either a local or domain user. implant/persist/registry | Adds an Entypreter stager payload in the registry. implant/persist/schtasks | Establishes persistence via a scheduled task. implant/persist/wmi | Creates persistence using a WMI subscription. implant/phishing/password_box | Prompt a user to enter their password.